dltj/dltj-blog/content/2022-03-03-issue-87-ukraine-ai-art.md

 ## Artificial Intelligence Can't Hold Copyright
 {: #ai-copyright}
-{% include image.html wpsrc="2022/2022-03-03-ai-art.png" float="right" width="320" alt="Screen capture of the lower left corner of the artwork and the credit line from the Verge article" caption="Credit line in The Verge article." %} {% include thursday-threads-quote.html blockquote='The US Copyright Office has rejected a request to let an AI copyright a work of art.
+{{ image(float="right", width="320", localsrc="2022/2022-03-03-ai-art.png", caption="Credit line in The Verge article.", alt="Screen capture of the lower left corner of the artwork and the credit line from the Verge article") }} {% include thursday-threads-quote.html blockquote='The US Copyright Office has rejected a request to let an AI copyright a work of art.
 Last week, a three-person board reviewed a 2019 ruling against Steven Thaler, who tried to copyright a picture on behalf of an algorithm he dubbed Creativity Machine.
 The board found that Thaler&#039;s AI-created image didn&#039;t include an element of “human authorship” — a necessary standard, it said, for protection.' href="https://www.theverge.com/2022/2/21/22944335/us-copyright-office-reject-ai-generated-art-recent-entrance-to-paradise" versionurl="https://web.archive.org/20220224030841/https://www.theverge.com/2022/2/21/22944335/us-copyright-office-reject-ai-generated-art-recent-entrance-to-paradise"